analytics-zoo/FastChat/README.md

 #### Supported Models
-FastChat supports a wide range of models, including LLama 2, Vicuna, Alpaca, Baize, ChatGLM, Dolly, Falcon, FastChat-T5, GPT4ALL, Guanaco, MTP, OpenAssistant, RedPajama, StableLM, WizardLM, and more.
+FastChat supports a wide range of models, including Vicuna, Alpaca, Baize, ChatGLM, Dolly, Falcon, FastChat-T5, GPT4ALL, Guanaco, MTP, OpenAssistant, RedPajama, StableLM, WizardLM, and more.

 See a complete list of supported models and instructions to add a new model [here](docs/model_support.md).

 #### Single GPU
 The command below requires around 14GB of GPU memory for Vicuna-7B and 28GB of GPU memory for Vicuna-13B.
-See the ["Not Enough Memory" section](#not-enough-memory) below if you do not have enough memory.
+See the "No Enough Memory" section below if you do not have enough memory.
 `--model-path` can be a local folder or a Hugging Face repo name.
 ```
 python3 -m fastchat.serve.cli --model-path lmsys/vicuna-7b-v1.3